mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

  ### Spring Cloud Stream Key Features

+ 1. **Fat Jar**

- 1. Spring cloud application can be run as fat jar or from ide or as typical spring boot Application
+    Spring cloud application can be run as fat jar or from ide or as typical spring boot Application

+ 2. **Pub-Sub**

- 2. The communication between applications follow pub-sub model i.e. data is broadcasted through topics
+    The communication between applications follow pub-sub model i.e. data is broadcasted through topics
     ![alt text](SpringCloudMaPRStreamPubSub.jpg)

+ 3. **Consumer Group**

- 3. To avoid  competing consumer relationship problem, Spring CLoud borrowed consumer group concept from Kafka, this means, All groups which subscribe to a given destination receive a copy of published data, but only one member of each group receives a given message from that destination.
+    To avoid  competing consumer relationship problem, Spring CLoud borrowed consumer group concept from Kafka, this means, All groups which subscribe to a given destination receive a copy of published data, but only one member of each group receives a given message from that destination.
     ![alt text](SpringCloudStreamConsumerGroup.jpg)

+ 4. **Durability**

- 4. Durability - Consumer group subscriptions are durable i.e. a binder implementation ensures that group subscriptions are persistent, and once at least one subscription for a group has been created, the group will receive messages, even if they are sent while all applications in the group are stopped.
+    Consumer group subscriptions are durable i.e. a binder implementation ensures that group subscriptions are persistent, and once at least one subscription for a group has been created, the group will receive messages, even if they are sent while all applications in the group are stopped.

+ 5. **Partitioning**

- 5. Partitioning: This feature provides abilitty to partition data between multiple instances of a given application and provides performance boost specially for stateful processing, ensuring related data is processed together.
+    This feature provides abilitty to partition data between multiple instances of a given application and provides performance boost specially for stateful processing, ensuring related data is processed together.
 Using partitioning, the communication medium (broker, topics ..) is viewed as being structurally split into multiple partitions.
 This means multiple producer applications send data to multiple consumer ensuring related (common) data